khanonjs/khanon.js-website/public/docs-getstarted/whats-coming-up.md

 **Khanon.js is in BETA stage** and it is being tested right now.

-Areas to improve:

-- Bundle optimization to allow fine-grained imports.

 # Future features

 Khanon.js plans to integrate more features in the future: